unaihuete-org/AzureTecnun-IoT-1/Hands-on lab/Prerequisites.md

    ![Download .zip containing the repository](media/github-download-repo.png 'Download ZIP')

-3. Unzip the contents to your root hard drive (for example, Desktop folder).
-This will create a folder on your root drive named `MCW-Predictive-Maintenance-for-remote-field-devices-master`.
+3. Unzip (right click > Extract all) the contents to your root hard drive (for example, Desktop folder).
+This will create a folder on your root drive named `AzureTecnun-IoT-1-main`.

 ### Task 2: Provision a resource group